 When the Relationship Feels Distant or One-Sided

 Every honest account of a lifelong relationship with God includes seasons when it does not feel like much of a relationship at all.
 When prayer feels like speaking into an empty room.
 When Scripture reads as familiar words without freshness or life.
 When the sense of God's presence — which was once vivid and certain — has become muted or absent.
-These seasons are not signs that the relationship has ended or that faith was never real.
-They are, in the Christian mystical tradition, called "the dark night of the soul" — and they are one of the most commonly reported experiences of people whose faith runs genuinely deep.

 The counsel of the tradition is consistent: do not stop showing up.
 The practices that build the relationship — prayer, Scripture, community, reflection — are not contingent on feeling close to God.
 They are the very activities through which closeness is eventually restored.
 A marriage does not flourish because both partners always feel warmly toward each other.
 It flourishes because both partners continue to show up for the relationship even in the seasons when feeling has temporarily withdrawn.
 The same is true of the relationship with God.